mova-institute/zoloto/docs/readme_for_ud_v2.1.md

 + Arabic and Roman numerals have full morphological info.

 ### Data split
-Data is split linearly by hand to balance train/dev/test in genre & complexity.
+Data is split to train/dev/test linearly by hand at 70%/15%/15% to balance in genre & complexity.

 ### Format
 UD Ukrainian data conforms to [CoNLL-U](http://universaldependencies.org/format.html) format with the following specific features: